Zdthomas/JS311_ERD/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
 Both have the actor_id INT.
-Also, I think actor is the container for film_actor since it has what I think the branching cardinality towards
+Also, I think actor is the container for film_actor since it has what I think the branching cardinality towards.
+The relationship type is one or many.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?